FAQs: Face Coverings

 - Communicating with a person who is deaf or hard of hearing.

-- An individual with a disability that prevents wearing a face covering and have received an accommodation from the appropriate university office.
+- An individual with a disability that prevents wearing a face covering and has received an accommodation from the appropriate university office, such as Disability Services.

 - Experiencing significant trouble breathing, or is unconscious or incapacitated.